hhx-123-star/learngit/readme.txt

-We do not talk anymore.
+We do not talk anymore.Yes
 Like we used to do.